Two paths.

 - Informal assessment & lesson planning

-- Eligible to pursue OGA Classroom Educator Certification
+- pursue OGA Classroom Educator Certification

 Associate Level Coursework